mpcarl-ibm/crs-docs/pages/crs/crs-api-reference.md

 Name | Type | Description
 --- | ---- | ------------
-`prefix` | string | Constrains reponse to object names beginning with `{prefix}`.
+`prefix` | string | Constrains response to object names beginning with `{prefix}`.
-`delimiter` | string | Groups objects within between the `prefix` and the `delimiter`.
+`delimiter` | string | Groups objects between the `prefix` and the `delimiter`.
-`encoding-type` | string | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the reponse.
+`encoding-type` | string | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
 `max-uploads` | integer | Restricts the number of objects to display in the response.
 Default and maximum is 1,000.
-`key-marker` | string | Specifies the start of the which parts should be listed.
+`key-marker` | string | Specifies from where the listing should begin.
 `upload-id-marker` | string | Ignored if `key-marker` is not specified, otherwise sets a point at which to begin listing parts above `upload-id-marker`.

 ##### Sample request

-This is an example of retrieving all current cancelled and incomplete multipart uploads.
+This is an example of retrieving all current canceled and incomplete multipart uploads.

 ```http
 GET /apiary?uploads= HTTP/1.1